Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     NOTE: Please keep in mind, **every time a new terminal is opened, the environment variables will have to be reset**.

-2. Set the trust pem file path.
+2. Set the trust pemfile path.

     Download [BaltimoreCyberTrustRoot.crt.pem](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) to `<FULL PATH TO azure-sdk-for-c>\sdk\samples\iot\`.
 Confirm the downloaded certificate uses the correct file name and file extension.